dsa-muc/basic-course-python/README.md

 Hello everyone,
 we are very happy to have you join our first Python Beginner course next Saturday (May 15, 2021).

-Before we start on Thursday everyone should have the following programs installed:
+Before we start on Thursday, everyone should have the following programs installed:
 * **Python**
 * **Anaconda**